Amejias722/LOOP_PLAYWRIGHT/README.md

-## Test is read-only for now. please do not run due to change in login credentials.
+## Test is read-only for now.
+Please do not run due to change in login credentials.

 Playwright project using data-driven testing.